Somali architecture: Mosques and shrines

 Constructed by and named after the first Sultan of the Mogadishu Sultanate, the Fakr-ad Din mosque dates back to the 1269.
-Built with marble and coral stone on a compact rectangular plan, it features a domed mihrab central azis.
+Built with marble and coral stone on a compact rectangular plan, it features a domed mihrab (indicator of the direction of Mecca).
 Glazed tiles were also used in the decoration of the mihrab, one of which bears a dated inscription.
 In addition, the masjid is characterized by a system of composite beams, alongside two main columns.
 This well-planned, sophisticated design is not replicated in mosques further south outside the Horn region.

 The 13th century Al Gami University consisted of a rectangular base with a large cylindrical tower architecturally unique in the Islamic world.

 Shrines erected to house and honor Somali patriarchs and forefathers evolved from ancient Somali burial customs.
 Such tombs, which are predominantly found in northern Somalia (the suggested point of origin of the Somalia's majority Somali ethnic group), feature structures mainly consisting of domes and square plans.
 In southern Somalia, the preferred medieval shrine architecture was the pillar tomb-style.

 A number of ancient burial sites dated from the pre-Islamic period sit atop the peak of Buur Heybe, a granitic inselberg in the southern Doi belt.
 They serve as a center of annual pilgrimage (siyaro).
-These burial sites on the mountain's summit were later made into Muslim holy sites in the ensuing Islamic period, including the Owol Qaasing (derived from the Arabic "Abul Qaasim", one of the names of Prophet Muhammad) and Sheikh Abdulqadir al-Jilaani (named for the founder of the Qadiriyya order).
+These burial sites on the mountain's summit were later made into Muslim holy sites in the ensuing Islamic period, including the Owol Qaasing (derived from the Arabic "Abul Qaasim", one of the names of Muhammad) and Sheikh Abdulqadir al-Jilaani (named for the founder of the Qadiriyya order).